-The nonce\explicit part of the IV does not exhaust the maximum number of possible values for a given session key.
-The design of the TLS protocol in this module implicitly ensures that the nonce\explicit, or counter portion of the IV will not exhaust all of its possible values.
+The nonce_explicit part of the IV does not exhaust the maximum number of possible values for a given session key.
+The design of the TLS protocol in this module implicitly ensures that the nonce explicit, or counter portion of the IV will not exhaust all of its possible values.

-The AES GCM IV generation is in compliance with the [RFC5288] and shall only be used for the TLS protocol version 1.2 to be compliant with [FIPS140-2\IG] IG A.5, provision 1 ("TLS protocol IV generation"); thus, the module is compliant with [SP800-52].
+The AES GCM IV generation is in compliance with the [RFC5288] and shall only be used for the TLS protocol version 1.2 to be compliant with [FIPS140-2_IG] IG A.5, provision 1 ("TLS protocol IV generation"); thus, the module is compliant with section 3.3.1 of [SP800-52rev2].